chrismessiah/DotNetApp/README.md

 ## Notes

 * The .NET app will always listen to **port 5000**
-* To rename the just replace all DotNetAPI2 entries with the name of the project as well as the project root folder
+* To rename the just replace all DotNetApp entries with the name of the project as well as the project root folder